 Be sure to include this language in the articles you create.
-For more information on IRS requirements for tax exemption, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.
+For more information on IRS requirements for tax exemption, including sample language, consult How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 You'll need to prepare bylaws that comply with Missouri law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Missouri.
 Your bylaws do not need to be filed with the Missouri Secretary of State -- they are your internal operating manual.